websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-dxp-cloud-console.md

 This tutorial walks through the process of adding a portal property to the Liferay service, triggering a CI build with a pull request, and deploying the new build to the `dev` environment via the DXP Cloud console.

-To get started, you'll need a code hosting service integrated with your Project's CI service and a local, working copy of your project's repository.
+To get started, you need a code hosting service integrated with your project's CI service and a local, working copy of your project's repository.

 ```note::
    For an alternative deployment workflow, see `Deploying Services with the CLI Tool <./deploying-services-with-the-cli-tool.md>`__ to learn how to deploy local changes to your project environments using the Liferay Cloud Platform CLI tool.